ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 ## 5 Trusted Operation Chaining

-This section covers the process of securely chaining multiple `nodes`, ensuring that each `node` elevates to the appropriate `Identity Actor` and performs actions on behalf of the principal.
-This process ensures the safe chaining of multiple `nodes`, even in the absence of communication with the `Central Server`.
+Trusted Operation Chaining refers to the secure process of linking multiple `Nodes`, ensuring that each `Node` elevates to the appropriate `Identity Actor` and performs actions on behalf of the `Principal` across different boundaries.
+This mechanism allows for safe and secure chaining of operations, even in scenarios where communication with the `Central Server` is unavailable.

+The process operates as follows:

+1. **Request Forwarding**: Requests are forwarded sequentially from one `Node` to another in the chain.
-In practice, this works by forwarding requests from one `node` to another.
-Each `node` presents its certificate as proof that it received a request from a client.
-The certificate is signed with the private key of the `node`, and this signature can be verified by the next `node` in the chain, ensuring the authenticity and integrity of the request.
+2. **Certificate Presentation**: Each `Node` presents its certificate as proof that it has received a request from a client or another `Node`.
+3. **Signature Verification**: The certificate is signed with the private key of the `Node`, and the next `Node` in the chain verifies this signature using the corresponding public key.
+4. **Request Validation**: Once verified, the `Node` processes the request, ensuring its authenticity and integrity, before forwarding it to the next `Node` or executing the required action.

+Key benefits:

+- **Cross-Boundary Operations**: Trusted Operation Chaining enables secure collaboration across multiple boundaries without requiring constant communication with the `Central Server`.
+- **Integrity and Authenticity**: By leveraging cryptographic signatures, the authenticity and integrity of each request are ensured throughout the chain.
+- **Resilience**: The process is resilient to Central Server outages, allowing operations to proceed securely in distributed or federated environments.

+By implementing Trusted Operation Chaining, the system maintains a Zero Trust approach, ensuring that no `Node` is implicitly trusted and that all operations adhere to strict verification and security principles.

+### 5.1 Initiating the Operation Chaining Process

+A client or a `Node` initiating an operation must first retrieve the identifier certificate of the next `Node` in the chain.
+This certificate is essential for verifying the authenticity of the `Node` and ensuring it is authorized to perform the requested operation.

+If needed, the initiator may also request a `Trusted Elevation` or `Trusted Delegation` certificate from the next `Node`.
+This certificate, signed with the next `Node's` private key, can be used in combination with the public key from the identifier certificate to validate the trustworthiness of the `Node`.

+Additionally, the initiator should verify with the `Central Server` that the next `Node` is not listed in a banned or revoked list.
+This ensures that the `Node` is compliant with the system’s security policies and prevents interactions with untrusted or compromised entities.

+If the initiator is a `Node`, the request must also be signed with its private key.
+This signature ensures the authenticity of the request, allowing the next `Node` in the chain or the `Central Server` to verify that the request originated from a trusted and authorized source.

+### 5.2 Handling and Verifying Chained Requests

+The handler processes the request and performs the necessary actions.
+However, if the request is signed, it must verify the signature using the public key of the sender to ensure authenticity and integrity.
+If the request is not signed, the handler must reject it or request that it be signed by the sender's private key to ensure compliance with security requirements.

+### 5.3 Completing and Forwarding the Chain

+The forwarding process is similar to the initiation process; however, the forwarding `Node` may include proof of handling the request before passing it to the next `Node` in the chain.
+This proof, signed with the forwarding `Node's` private key, ensures that the request was processed and handled correctly.

+This approach is particularly useful in scenarios where two organizations are federated, and a `Node` needs to communicate with a `Node` in another organization.
+For example, in a cross-organization scenario, a Worker `Node` might need to call an API hosted by another organization to complete its task.

+By providing signed proof of the request's handling, the system ensures:

+1. **Trustworthiness**: The request originates from a trusted source.
+2. **Validity**: The request is authentic and valid, adhering to predefined policies and protocols.
+3. **Cross-Boundary Security**: The process allows secure communication and operation across organizational boundaries, overcoming the limitations of traditional systems in such scenarios.

+This mechanism is especially useful for maintaining security and trust in distributed systems involving multiple organizations or complex workflows.

 ## 6 Trusted Federation